Business Plans Made Simple

 One of the first things budding home business owners are encouraged to do is write a business plan.
-They pull out a business plan book filled with details on SWOT analysis (strengths, weaknesses, opportunities and threats) and financial reports, and quickly become overwhelmed.
+They pull out a business plan book filled with details on SWOT analysis (strengths, weaknesses, opportunities, and threats) and financial reports, and quickly become overwhelmed.
 But unless you plan to ask a bank for money to start your venture, a business plan doesn’t need to be a tome filled with statistics and graphs.
 A business plan is basically a road map for success.
-You start where are, determine where you want to go, and then fill in the tasks that need to be done to get there.
+You start where you are, determine where you want to go, and then fill in the tasks that need to be done to get there.

 Here’s how to create a simple, short plan for your home business.